AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/adobe/dataset.md

 >
 >The examples in this guide use a standardized set of fields to represent customer consent values, as defined by the [Consents & Preferences XDM data type](../../../../xdm/data-types/consents.md).
 The structure of these fields is intended to provide an efficient data model to cover many common consent-collection use cases.
 >
->However, you can also define your own mixins to represent consent according to your own data models.
+>However, you can also define your own field groups to represent consent according to your own data models.
 Please consult with your legal team to get approval for a consent data model that fits your business needs, based on the following options:
 >
->* The standardized consent mixin
+>* The standardized consent field group
->* A custom consent mixin created by your organization
+>* A custom consent field group created by your organization
->* A combination of the standardized consent mixin and additional fields provided by a custom consent mixin
+>* A combination of the standardized consent field group and additional fields provided by a custom consent field group

 ## Prerequisites